SakshiN02/SakshiNarwadiya/README.md

-- 👋 Hi, I’m @SakshiN
+# 💫 About Me:
-- 👀 I’m interested in data science, visualizations and analytics
-- 🌱 I’m currently learning AI
-- 💞️ I’m looking to collaborate on data analysis and related projects
-- 📫 How to reach me - dhakadsakshi0051@gmail.com
-- ⚡ Fun fact: I see patterns where others see noise- turning data chaos into clarity,one analysis at a time.
+<br> Hi, I’m @SakshiN<br>👀 I’m interested in data science, visualizations and analytics<br>🌱 I’m currently learning AI<br>💞️ I’m looking to collaborate on data analysis and related projects<br>📫 How to reach me - dhakadsakshi0051@gmail.com<br>⚡ Fun fact: I see patterns where others see noise- turning data chaos into clarity, one analysis at a time.<br>

 <!--- GitHub Stats from [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=anuraghazra)](https://github.com/anuraghazra/github-readme-stats)